Don’t miss the “Writing Of” and Reading Sample below!

 Orphaned as an infant, Croft spent his early years in the harsh confines of the Abbey, dreaming of befriending a dragon.
 When the day finally came, an accident leaves him utterly changed and bonded to a beast named Rueloo.
 Facing prejudice and fear, Croft builds a quiet life in the nest among his dragon friends – unaware his unique abilities would soon be needed.

 With a powerful foe marching towards their borders, King Augustus appeals to the dragon child for his help.
-Croft’s example of sacrifice, kindness, and bravery inspire the people of Spiredale to unite and overcome.
+Croft’s example of sacrifice, kindness, and bravery inspires the people of Spiredale to unite and overcome.
 With the dragons, they forge a powerful alliance and embrace an entwined future neither were expecting.

 In this five-story collection, join Croft and Rueloo through a series of adventures filled with intrigue, survival, love, sorrow, and triumph.
 Their bond is only the beginning…(Suitable for ages ten-adult.)